What We Do

 Every Child Matters – All children have the right to be cared for and respected.

-Mentoring Works – Mentoring builds resiliency by helping children identify their strengths increase their confidence.
+Mentoring Works – Mentoring builds resilience by helping children identify their strengths and increase their confidence.

 For over 20 years we’ve used the creative arts to help more than 95,000 children: